About Rethink Travel

 We then talked about the horrendous impacts from irresponsible tourism, including examples in Singapore, followed by optimistic outlooks from case studies of best practices in the region.
 The highlights - efficient use of energy, incentives for wildlife conservation, sustainable design approach, responsible waste management, benefits for local economy and preservation of cultural heritage.
 Case studies - Thailand (Evason), Cambodia (Tmatboey), India (Spice Village), Indonesia (Alila Resorts; Nikoi Island), Sri Lanka (Heritance Kandalama), Malaysia (Nanga Sumpa).

-(Green Globe 21, Thailand's Green Leaf and Blue Flag); criteria (Wild Asia; Global Sustainable Tourism Criteria), and international awards (Tourism for Tomorrow, Geotourism Challenge) etc, and tips on how to differentiate green warriors from greenwashers.
+We took a quick look at some certification schemes (Green Globe 21, Thailand's Green Leaf and Blue Flag); criteria (Wild Asia; Global Sustainable Tourism Criteria), and international awards (Tourism for Tomorrow, Geotourism Challenge) etc, and tips on how to differentiate green warriors from greenwashers.

 Next was the crucial part about how we weave ST elements into travel stories, and examples of story angles (beyond travel) that we can glean out of sustainable operators, destinations and community initiatives.